juxor/afaq/markdown/secI6.md

 would also be discussed by debate, with a community (like an individual) being free **not** to associate if they so desire.
 Other communities could and would object to ecologically and individually destructive practices.
-The interrelationships of both ecosystems and freedom is well known, and its doubtful that free individuals would sit back and let some amongst them destroy **their** planet.
+The interrelationship of ecosystems and freedom is well known, and it is doubtful that free individuals would sit back and let some amongst them destroy **their** planet.

 Therefore, those who use something control it.
 This means that "users groups" would be created to manage resources used by more than one person.
 For